CM-liftability of simple superspecial abelian surfaces over prime fields: Example: superspecial abelian surfaces with .

 \section{Example: superspecial abelian surfaces with \texorpdfstring{$\pi= \sqrt{7}\zeta_{3}$}{}.}

 Let~$\pi=\sqrt{7}\zeta_{3}$, which is a Weil-$7$ number of our concern.
 Recall CML and sCML from \defref{def:CML}.
 Let~$L:=\QQ(\pi)$ be a CM field with maximal totally real subfield~$L_{0}:=\QQ(\sqrt{7})$.
-In \propref{cor:ApiCML}, we show that any simple superspecial abelian surface over~$\FF_{7}$, in the isogeny class determined by~$\pi$, has a CML.
-Moreover, in \thmref{thm:ApisCML}, we show that it has a sCML.
+In \thmref{thm:ApisCML}, we show that it has a sCML.
 In Section~\ref{chap:ss}, we generalize the result to any Weil-$p$ number of our concern and for any prime~$p>0$.